zhaoyul/aposd-vs-clean-code/README.md

 This very quick cycle means that you are never more than a few seconds or minutes away from seeing _all_ your currently written tests pass.
 And _that_ means you almost never need to debug anything.
 After all, if you saw everything work a minute ago, and now it doesn't, it must be something you did within the last minute.

+**JOHN:**

+I believe all of these properties also hold if I write a larger chunk of code, then fill in tests one-by-one.
+The only exception is the last clause "it must be something...", which changes to "it must be something related to the most recent test".
+And when I write unit tests, I do it in a "white-box" fashion where each unit test exercises a specific piece of source code, so when a test fails I know exactly what code is responsible.

+But honestly, I don't see why "minutes until the next passes" matters.
+What I care about is "days until the whole project works".

+**UB:**

 This very intense cycle is part of a larger cycle that we call RED-GREEN-REFACTOR.
 First we make it fail, then we make it pass, then we clean it up and consider the design.

 This follows the old maxim: